omgnetwork/ewallet/.github/CONTRIBUTING.md

 #### **Do you intend to add a new feature or change an existing one?**

 * Do not open an issue right away.
-First, get in touch with us through [Rocket Chat](https://chat.omisego.network/channel/ewallet-sdk).
+First, get in touch with us through [Gitter](https://gitter.im/omisego/ewallet).
 Once you get the green light to work on something, create an issue to describe the whole idea.

 #### **Do you have questions about the source code?**

-* You can ask any question about the source code in the [Rocket Chat](https://chat.omisego.network/channel/ewallet-sdk) or on [stack overflow](https://stackoverflow.com/).
+* You can ask any question about the source code in [Gitter](https://gitter.im/omisego/ewallet) or on [stack overflow](https://stackoverflow.com/).

 Thanks!